MARINE PROTECTED AREAS IN THE AZORES

 IN MARINE CONSERVATION

-In December 2021, the President of the XIII Regional Government of the Azores announced the goal of protecting 30% of the Azores sea, including 15% of fully protected areas.
+In December 2021, the President of the XIII Regional Government of the Azores announced the goal of protecting 30% of the Azores sea, with at least 15% designated as fully protected areas.

 This commitment was reaffirmed in 2022 at the United Nations Ocean Conference, highlighting the Azores' leadership in marine conservation, in a global context where less than 3% of the ocean is fully protected.

-That same year, the region took a decisive step by approving the new Azorean Marine Protected Areas Network (RAMPA), consolidating its role in achieving the global goal of protecting 30% of the planet through MPAs.
+In 2024, the Region took a decisive step by discussing and approving the new Azores Marine Protected Areas Network (RAMPA) in the Legislative Assembly of the Autonomous Region of the Azores, consolidating its role in achieving the global goal of protecting 30% of the planet through MPAs.

 This commitment reflects a science-based approach and reinforces the Archipelago's pioneering role in the protection and sustainable management of the ocean.